Home / Tours / Private Tours /

 First, you’ll reach the remote area of the Ivanovo Churches.
 Part of the UNESCO heritage since 1979, the rock-hewn churches of Ivanovo boast some stunning frescos dating back to the 13th-14th centuries.
 The monastic life was founded in the 13th century by the future patriarch of Bulgaria, Joachim.
 All these churches are located in the beautiful valley of the Rusenski Lom River.

-In the afternoon, you will arrive in Veliko Tarnovo, also known as the City of the Tsars.
+Then, you will arrive in Veliko Tarnovo, also known as the City of the Tsars.
 Located on the banks of the Yantra River, Veliko Tarnovo was the capital of the Second Bulgarian Empire.
 It is given as one of the strongest fortifications in the area.
 Even today, the most impressive tourist attraction of the old town is the fortress.
-You’ll roam on the alleys of the former Tsarevets palace, and you’ll visit the former patriarchal church, rebuilt in modern times.
-You’ll be taken along the old streets and alleys of the town where you’ll admire the local architecture and the beautiful panorama.
+You’ll roam the alleys of the former Tsarevets palace, and you’ll visit the former patriarchal church, rebuilt in modern times.
+You’ll be taken along the old streets and alleys of the town, where you’ll admire the local architecture and the beautiful panorama.

 Overnight in Plovdiv: 4-star hotel